 Authors Jon Shook and Vinny Dotolo note that a heat-proof silicone rubber spatula is “really pliant and makes getting under the eggs easy.
 No matter what, never use a metal spatula on a nonstick pan.
 It’ll kill the nonstick coating.”
 There you have it.
 Although we’ve made similar Spanish tortillas in well-seasoned cast-iron skillets to truly terrific effect.

-Spanish Tortilla with Manchego and Potatoes Recipe
+Spanish Tortilla with Manchego and Potatoes

 - Quick Glance

 IngredientsEmail Grocery List